civican/legisinfo/43-2/bills/C-30/bill_text.md

     either

-    **if there is only one parent in respect of the CRIC**, none of the predecessor corporations are, at any time that is in the period during which the series of transactions or events that includes the making of the investment occurs and that is before the investment time, dealing at arm's length (determined without reference to paragraph 251(5)(b)) with the parent or a non-resident **person** that participates in the series and is, at any time that is in the period and that is before the investment time, related to the parent, or
+    if there is only one parent in respect of the CRIC, none of the predecessor corporations are, at any time that is in the period during which the series of transactions or events that includes the making of the investment occurs and that is before the investment time, dealing at arm's length (determined without reference to paragraph 251(5)(b)) with the parent or a non-resident person that participates in the series and is, at any time that is in the period and that is before the investment time, related to the parent, or

     if there is a group of parents in respect of the CRIC, all of the predecessor corporations are, at all times that are in the period during which the series of transactions or events that includes the making of the investment occurs and that are before the investment time, controlled by the group of parents, or

-    if the condition in **clause (A)** is not satisfied in respect of a predecessor corporation, each shareholder of that predecessor immediately before the investment time is
+    if the condition in clause (A) is not satisfied in respect of a predecessor corporation, each shareholder of that predecessor immediately before the investment time is

-    **if there is only one parent in respect of the CRIC,**
+    if there is only one parent in respect of the CRIC,

     either the CRIC or a corporation resident in Canada that is, immediately before the investment time, related to the parent, and

-    at no time that is in the period and that is before the investment time, dealing at arm's length (determined without reference to paragraph 251(5)(b)) with the parent or a non-resident **person** that participates in the series and is, at any time that is in the period and that is before the investment time, related to the parent, **and**
+    at no time that is in the period and that is before the investment time, dealing at arm's length (determined without reference to paragraph 251(5)(b)) with the parent or a non-resident person that participates in the series and is, at any time that is in the period and that is before the investment time, related to the parent, and

     if there is a group of parents in respect of the CRIC,